yardbirdsax/personal-site/content/markdown_pages/resume.md

 -   Achieved multiple AWS Certifications in the first 30 days of employment, including the Solutions Architect Associate and DevOps Engineer Professional.
 -   Created a standardized ingestion pipeline for logs from Elastic Container Service and Lambda, using a combination of Kinesis Firehose streams, Python running in Lambda, and AWS Elasticsearch Service, allowing us to easily search log records, introduce proactive machine learning based alerting, and troubleshoot problems faster.
 -   Created numerous Terraform modules for deploying common sets of infrastructure in a repeatable and standardized way, including automated testing using Terratest within Azure DevOps.
+-   Breaking down multiple large Terraform repositories into smaller units for safer, faster, and more repeatable deployments.
+-   Adding standardized AWS CloudWatch alarms to Terraform modules to ensure that monitoring and alerting is always included in deployments of related infrastructure.
+-   Lead an effort to introduce centralized documentation of best practices around DevOps and Site Reliability Engineering within the organization.
+-   Implemented Hashicorp Vault as the exclusive secret store for all applications and infrastructure deployments

 ### 2014 - 2019: Gateway Ticketing Systems